 The Superintendent shall advise the Board when certain properties are no longer needed for public school purposes.
 Upon receiving this report, the Board may, at such time as it deems proper and after compliance with applicable state1 or federal regulations, authorize the disposal of school properties through closed sealed bids, public auction, or sale for at least the fair market value established by certified appraisal.
 The Board reserves the right to reject any and all bids.

-Disposition of Real Property
+Disposition Process

-School property proposed for disposal shall be surplus to the educational program need of the District as determined by the effective District facility plan.
-Surplus property includes real property designated as a "Transitional Center" or not listed on the effective District facility plan.
-Request for approval to dispose of real property shall be submitted in writing to the Kentucky Department of Education The request shall identify the property by its address and last reported name and include a plan for resolving mortgage liens or other encumbrances.
-Upon receipt of written contingent approval from the Department, the District may start the disposal process using one of the following methods that secures the fair market value for the property and ensures that the District retains no residual interest as owner or lender:
+Real property for disposal shall be declared surplus to the educational needs of the District by the Board.
+Real property may include a transitional center and property not included in the District facility plan.
+The Board shall request approval from the Kentucky Department of Education (KDE) to dispose of real property by sale, lease, or easement and shall submit the request and required documentation electronically through the Facilities Planning and Construction System (FACPAC).
+All documentation required by 702 KAR 4:090 shall be reviewed by the Board’s legal counsel, and if applicable, the District’s insurance carrier and fiscal agent or bond counsel prior to being presented to the Board and submitted to the KDE.

-(a) By public auction;

-(b) By accepting sealed bids; or

-(c) By setting a minimum acceptable price, which is at least the fair market value of the property.
+Disposal of property purchased or improved using federal funds that is no longer needed for the originally authorized purpose shall comply with state and federal requirements.

+The KDE shall review and provide the applicable contingent approval, final approval, closeout approval, or disapproval, to the District within thirty (30) business days of receipt of a completed documentation

-Dependent upon the method of disposal above, the District shall follow the requirements specified in 702 KAR 4:090.
+The District shall follow the requirements specified in 702 KAR 4:090 for property disposal.

 Conflict of Interest

 If the Board uses a third party to dispose of or lease property, the third party shall not have any financial interest in the transaction or adjacent property beyond a standard commission approved by the Board.
-If the third party has any financial interest in the transaction or adjacent property beyond a standard commission, the third party shall publicly disclose his or her conflict of interest to the Board and the conflict shall be spread on the Board’s meeting minutes.
-The Board shall provide minutes of any such meeting to the Department when requesting approval.2
+If the third party has any financial interest in the transaction or adjacent property beyond a standard commission, the third party shall publicly disclose his or her conflict of interest to the Board and shall be documented in the Board’s meeting minutes.
+The Board shall provide the minutes of any such meeting to the KDE when requesting approval.2

 FISCAL MANAGEMENT A04.8